RenderKit/openpgl/README.md

 The `SurfaceSamplingDistriubtion` class represents the guiding distribution used for sampling directions on surfaces.
-The sampling distribution is often be proportional to the incoming radiance or its product with components of a BSDF model (e.g., cosine term).
-The class supports function for sampling and PDF evaluations.
+The sampling distribution is often proportional to the incoming radiance distribution or its product with components of a BSDF model (e.g., cosine term).
+The class supports functions for sampling and PDF evaluations.

 ## VolumeSamplingDistriubtion